angular/angular/aio/content/guide/universal.md

 server implementations of the DOM, `XMLHttpRequest`, and other low-level features that don't rely on a browser.

 The server \([Node.js Express](https://expressjs.com) in this guide's example\) passes client requests for application pages to the NgUniversal `ngExpressEngine`.
-Under the hood, the render functions, while providing caching and other helpful utilities.
+Under the hood, the engine renders the app, while also providing caching and other helpful utilities.

-The render functions takes as inputs a *template* HTML page \(usually `index.html`\), and Angular *module* containing components or a function that when invoked returns a `Promise` that resolves to an `ApplicationRef`, and a *route* that determines which components to display.
+The render function takes as inputs a *template* HTML page \(usually `index.html`\), and an Angular *module* containing components.
+Alternatively, it can take a function that when invoked returns a `Promise` that resolves to an `ApplicationRef`, and a *route* that determines which components to display.
 The route comes from the client's request to the server.

 Each request results in the appropriate view for the requested route.
 The render function renders the view within the `<app>` tag of the template, creating a finished HTML page for the client.